HinglingYu/p8105_final/Proposal.md

   level, marital status, and age.
 So we need to make causal inference on observational dataset by using applicable methods.

-11.11 Proposal 11.12~11.15 Find related dataset to include more variables for customer purchasing behavior.
-Determine the predictors.
-Explore and clean the data and discuss which plots we should use.
-11.16 Meeting with TA.
-11.16~11.20 Assign individual tasks and schedule weekly meetings.
-11.21~11.27 Finish EDA Section, Time Series Plot and analysis linear model part, beginning Interactive World Map.
-11.28~12.5 Finish the report and video.
-12.9~ Submit!!

 ## Planned Timeline

 |          Date          |                                                                                 Descriptions                                                                                 |